bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 }
 ```

+What we need, is
+1. a make_type_erased "thing" that supports
+2. a typerased_downcast, based on that "things"_

-Next time, we will show, how we tackeled that problem on its root.
+Next time, we will show, how we tackeled that problem.